lorentzenchr/notebooks/Blog_GLM_in_sklearn_v0.23.md

 ## 3 Gamma GLM for Diamonds

+After all that theory, we come back to our real world dataset: diamonds.
-Although, in the first section, we were analysing the marginal distribution of $Y$ and not the conditional (on the features $X$) distribution, we take away the suggestion to fit a Gamma GLM with log-link, i.e. $h(x) = \exp(x)$.
+Although, in the first section, we were analysing the marginal distribution of $Y$ and not the conditional (on the features $X$) distribution, we take the plot as a hint to fit a Gamma GLM with log-link, i.e. $h(x) = \exp(x)$.
 Furthermore, we split the data textbook-like into 80% training set and 20% test set and use the ColumnTransformer to handle columns differently.
 Our feature engineering consists of selecting only the four columns `"carat"`, `"clarity"`, `"color"` and `"cut"`, log-transforming `"carat"` as well as one-hot-encoding the other three.

 TODO: Show some plots and figures.